[Kagamiishi Town, Fukushima Prefecture] Visit the corn maze and rice field art at Iwase Farm, famous for its farm mornings!

 In addition, the rice field art rice is made into rice flour, and local bakeries use this rice flour to develop, commercialize, and sell rice flour bread and pound cakes

-I look forward to the rice paddy art every year.
-The designs are part of the "Children's Songs and Fairy Tales Series," which starts with Momotaro, then changes every year to include Kintaro, Urashima Taro, and Princess Kaguya.
+I, too, look forward to the rice paddy art every year.
+The designs are part of a "children's song and fairy tale series," starting with Momotaro, and continuing with Kintaro, Urashima Taro, Princess Kaguya, and others each year.

-The design for 2023 has been decided as "The Town of the Song 'Morning on the Pasture.'"
-I'm looking forward to seeing this year's finished product!
-The "Rice Paddy Art Café," which will feature food trucks and restaurants every Sunday from July 23rd to August 20th, has also been decided to reopen for the first time in four years.
+The design for 2023 has been decided as "The town from the children's song 'Morning at the Pasture'."
+I'm looking forward to seeing how it turns out this year!
+The "Rice Paddy Art Cafe," where food trucks and restaurants will set up shop every Sunday from July 23rd to August 20th, has also been confirmed to reopen after a four-year hiatus.

 INFORMATION